WeblateOrg/weblate/docs/admin/install.rst

 distributions this is the default setting.
 In case it is not the case on your system, please change locales to UTF-8 variant.

-For examble by editing :file:`/etc/default/locale` and setting there ``LANG="C.UTF-8"``.
+For example by editing :file:`/etc/default/locale` and setting there ``LANG="C.UTF-8"``.

 .. _production-certs: